Graduate Program in French and Francophone World Studies

-The Department of French and Italian regularly collaborates with Cinema and Comparative Literature on an Ad Hoc PhD program in Film/French.
+The Department of French and Italian regularly collaborates with Cinematic Arts on an Ad Hoc PhD program in Film/French.
 Participants in the program develop expertise in film and French studies through a comprehensive plan of study directed by an interdepartmental committee.
 Taking advantage of The University of Iowa’s outstanding resources in the field of cinema studies, Film/French students prepare for a career of interdisciplinary teaching and research through critical and theoretical work.
 Film/French students, like all students in the graduate program, have the opportunity to learn the latest techniques for employing film and video materials in the teaching of language.

 Founded at Iowa in 1978, the Dada Archive and Research Center houses the largest collection in the world of documents and materials from Dada and related avant garde movements.
 Its holdings provide a unique resource for studies in twentieth-century literature and fine arts.

 To be considered for admission to an MA program in French, applicants must have completed the equivalent of The University of Iowa undergraduate major in French.
-The MA in French is prerequisite to admission to the PhD program in French.
+The MA in French (or related field) is prerequisite to admission to the PhD program in French.
 Successful completion of the MA program, however, does not necessarily qualify a student for doctoral studies.

 Applicants for fall semester whose application materials are received in the Department by January 15 have the best chance to be admitted and receive financial aid.
 They must submit